Deltharis/binarydiffwrapper/README.md

 `bsdiff.exe oldfile newfile patchfile`

-Where `patchfile` is the file you will include in the .diff. .diff itself Is a zip file containing exactly two files - patchfile from bsdiff, and configuration json file with .json suffix.
+Where `patchfile` is the file you will include in the .diff. .diff itself is a zip file containing exactly two files - patchfile from bsdiff, and configuration json file with .json suffix.

 In the resources folder there is an attached sample json file.
 It's contents are:
 - hashAlgorythm - algorythm used for hashes in the config file.
 Currently CRC32 and SHA256 values are supported.